A large one in

 Botanical Garden made them grow.
 Just loved them!

-The name comes from Greek, brachys, short and chiton, a
+The genera name from Greek, brachys, short and chiton, a

 It can stand down to -7C, and thrives in acidic soil.